 Application

+This policy applies to all Decisions taken where there is or likely to be an impact on the community.

 Policy statements

-An assessment of the degree of significance of proposals and decisions, and the appropriate level of engagement, will therefore be considered in the early stages of a proposal before decision making occurs and, if necessary, reconsidered as a proposal develops.

 The Council will take into account the following matters when assessing the degree of significance of proposals and decisions, and the appropriate level of engagement:

-There is a legal requirement to engage with the community.
+Whether there is a legal requirement to engage with the community.

-The degree to which the issue has a financial impact on Council or the rating levels of its communities:
+The degree to which the issue has a financial impact on Council or the rating levels (both targeted and general) of its communities:

-Any transfer of ownership or control, or the construction, replacement or abandonment, of a strategic asset as defined in the Local Government Act 2002 or listed in this policy.
+Any transfer of ownership or control, or the construction, replacement or abandonment, of a strategic asset as defined in the Local Government Act 2002 (LGA) or listed in this policy.

-Decisions or proposals in excess of 7.5% of operating expenditure or which would result in a 5% or more increase to rates that are charged to all properties in the district, including the General Rate and the Uniform Annual General Charge, which has not been provided for in the Long Term Plan.

-Decisions or proposals which would result in a new or increased targeted rate of more than 10% of existing rates per property.

-Decisions or proposals relating to capital expenditure in excess of 7.5% of operating expenditure, which has not been provided for in the of the Long Term Plan.

 The formation of a new Council Controlled Organisation (CCO), or any decision or proposal relating to the sale of more than 40% of the Council's shareholding in any CCO.

 Whether the proposal or decision will affect a large portion of the community

-The likely impact on present and future interests of the community, recognising Maaori culture values and their relationship to land and water
+The likely impact on present and future interests of the community, recognising Maaori cultural values and their relationship to land and water

 Whether the proposal affects the level of service of a significant activity